- When Progress Invoicing Fits

 - Contract Foundations

-Progress invoicing (also called progress billing) means charging clients as a project advances—often as percentages of the contract value tied to completion, time elapsed, or defined stages.
+Progress invoicing (also called progress billing) means charging clients as a project advances, often as percentages of the contract value tied to completion, time elapsed, or defined stages.
 It protects your cash flow on long engagements and aligns client spend with value delivered.
+The SBA recommends structured billing schedules for projects that span multiple months.

 Key Takeaways